DASISH/jmd-scripts/util-scripts/README.md

 When multiple values are allowed findMapping.sh will generate one XPath per metadata profile which combines possible XPaths by a `string-join(distinct-values(...),';')`.

 When refering to a concept allow multiple values can be switched off (on is the default) by adding `@cmd:allowedMultipleValues="false"` to the field element.

+#### Order of XPaths

+The XPaths found by the facet/concept mapping get inserted into the place where the corresponding element is found.
+This makes it possible to insert default DASISH mappings that will overrule the CLARIN mappings.

 ### Notes